 Stopping Lexapro suddenly is unwise because the medication has an important relationship with serotonin, the neurotransmitter found in blood platelets and the central nervous system linked to depression.
-As a result, when medications like Lexapro that affect serotonin levels in the brain are suddenly stopped, you may experience very serious emotional and physical symptoms.
+As a result, when medications like Lexapro that affect serotonin levels in the brain are suddenly stopped, you may experience very severe emotional and physical Lexapro cold turkey withdrawal symptoms.

 Once a person stops taking Lexapro, the body needs time to adjust.
 The amount of serotonin may decrease suddenly and will need time to replenish.
 During this time, a person may experience withdrawal symptoms.